 The report is authored by a team headed up by Karen Short, Managing Director and Senior Equity Research Analyst at Barclays.
 Karen is ranked as the No. 2 Food Retail Analyst in the 2018 Institutional Investor All-America Research Team surveys and has been recognized in numerous other awards and surveys.
-Her more than 17 years’ experience covering the industry includes work at Lehman Brothers, Deutsche Bank and BMO Capital Markets prior to joining Barclays.
+Her more than 17 years of experience covering the industry includes work at Lehman Brothers, Deutsche Bank, and BMO Capital Markets prior to joining Barclays.

 What should be alarming to grocers who are using or considering using Instacart is the risk of losing shopper loyalty to the marketplace experience: 43% of Instacart users indicated that if their preferred retailer were no longer available on the platform, they would continue to use Instacart and simply switch retailers.

-A key conclusion of the Barclays report: “Retailers who use Instacart create significant risk that they not only lose control of their customer and vendor relationships, but also lose significant valuable data and profitable vendor allowances.”
+A key conclusion of the Barclays report: “Retailers who use Instacart create a significant risk that they not only lose control of their customer and vendor relationships but also lose significant valuable data and profitable vendor allowances.”

 Retail industry blogger Kevin Coupe, who has long raised the alarm about issues with Instacart, gave our podcast a shout-out in his July 22 post on MorningNewsBeat.com.
 “I think the podcast is totally worth listening to – there’s a ton of research and provocative analysis, and Short has a compelling story to tell.”